hongyanca/antigravity-quota/README.md

 ## AI Assistance Disclaimer

-This project was developed with assistance from AI/LLMs (including Claude Code, Google Antigravity, and related tools), supervised by a human who occasionally knew what he was doing.
+This project was developed with assistance from AI/LLMs (including Claude Code, Google Antigravity, Kiro and related tools), supervised by a human who occasionally knew what he was doing.

 ## License